nahanni/rw_redis_fdw/README.md

 **Read-only**

-Retrieve the length of a key or the database.
+Retrieve the length of a key or the database (if SELECT does not have WHERE key = xxxx).

 ```
   CREATE FOREIGN TABLE rft_len(